Fiserv/universal-commerce/recipes/multiPurse.md

 #### Purchase

-Use the below apis to activate multiple gift cards in a single transaction and void the activation of the multiple gift cards.
+Use the below apis to activate multiple gift cards in a single transaction and to cancel the activation of the multiple gift cards.

 /v2/prepaids/multi-purchases